 Gathered End vs. Spreader Bar Design

 Gathered-end hammocks cinch at both ends to create a curved sleeping surface.
 They are the standard design for backpacking because they pack smaller, weigh less, and allow a flat diagonal lay for sleeping.
 Spreader bar hammocks use rigid bars to hold the fabric flat and open, which makes entry easier and provides a stable lounging platform but makes flat sleeping difficult.
 For overnight backpacking, always choose a gathered-end design.
-For day use at a base camp or backyard, a spreader bar hammock like the BYER Havana offers a more accessible lounging experience.
+Every hammock in this guide, including the budget Wise Owl Outfitters DoubleOwl, uses the gathered-end style; spreader bar hammocks are better suited to backyard and porch lounging than to trail camping.

 Fabric Weight and Durability